PATHFINDER COMMUNITY LIBRARY

 OUR STAFF

-Other librarians currently working part time or volunteering at the library include Assistant Director Angela Mead, Grant Writer Angela Sprague, and Library Clerks Abbigail Vallette, Karen Piper, Jonny Marshall, and Juanita Pore.
+Other librarians currently working part time or volunteering at the library include Assistant Director and Grant Writer Angela Mead, and Library Clerks Abbigail Vallette, Karen Piper, Jonny Parshall, and Juanita Pore.

 The Board of Directors of the Library meets once a month.
 Beth Ann Blass-Murphy is the current Board President, Mary Moffitt is Vice President, Rosemary Dionne is Treasurer, and Judy Austin-Kloosterman is Secretary.
-Other board members are Kathy Oostmeyer and Heather Karkashian.
+Other board members are Aimee Browder and Heather Karkashian.

 March 19